 1. Quality of cut – affecting the brilliance of the diamond – the other refers to the actual shape of the diamond.

 2. Shape – Diamonds are available in many shapes.
 Some of the more common are; round, oval, pear (teardrop shaped), heart, princess (square shaped), Emerald (rectangular shaped), marquise (football shaped) and round.
 Of all the shapes available, round diamonds are the shape most capable of being cut to exude the greatest brilliance.
 The brilliance is determined by the ability of the diamond to reflect light.
 A quality cut diamond will have facets angled to reflect the greatest amount of light.
 Beware of diamonds cut to maintain a higher carat weight while sacrificing the cutting of a good angle as this will dramatically reduce the brilliance.

-custom jewelry Diamonds from natural sources are subject to individual flaws including trace minerals and scratches.
+Especially in custom jewelry the buyer should be aware of the 4 C’s, diamonds from natural sources are subject to individual flaws including trace minerals and scratches.
 A diamond without such characteristics is called flawless and is the rarest kind.
 While these flaws are often not visible to the naked eye, they affect the light reflecting qualities of the diamond which affects the overall brilliance.

 Diamond clarity is classified as follows: Flawless, IF, VVS1, VVS2, VS1, VS2, SI1, SI2, SI3, I1, I2 and I3.

 Carat is the measurement of the weight of a diamond.
 One carat may also be referred to as ‘100 points’.
 This means that a half carat would be listed as ’50 points’ and so on.